paulinxe/sports_pulse/provider/README.md

 # Provider — Sports Pulse

-Fetches football match data from third-party APIs (which right now is only FootballData - https://football-data.org), syncs only finished matches into the shared database, and handles stale or in-progress matches via a reconciliation queue.
+Fetches football match data from third-party APIs (FootballData — https://football-data.org — and APIFootball — https://apifootball.com), syncs only finished matches into the shared database, and handles stale or in-progress matches via a reconciliation queue.

 ## Overview